 3. Special PTS workshop:

-Dr. Helms will offer a workshop on advanced approaches to PTSD and stress-related problems if enough serious providers with adequate experience incorporating acupuncture into their PTSD management request it.
+Dr. Helms will offer a workshop on advanced approaches to PTS and stress-related problems if enough serious providers with adequate experience incorporating acupuncture into their PTS management request it.

 This continuing medical education activity is organized to reinforce your understanding of the theoretical foundations and clinical applications of medical acupuncture techniques as performed for acute and chronic musculoskeletal pain and general medical problems seen in military treatment environments.